-- (d) state the name and address, and contain a specimen signature, of the person nominated to be the registered officer of the party; and - (e) be accompanied by a copy of the party's constitution; and - (f) be accompanied by a list of the names and addresses of at least 100 members of the party who are electors; and - (g) if the party's name, or any abbreviation of the party's name that the party intends to use for this Act, includes the name of a particular living person-be accompanied by a written notice, signed by the person, that- - (i) states an address for the person or indicates that the person's address is suppressed; and - (ii) states that the person consents to the use of the person's name in the party's name or abbreviation.
+- (d) state the name and address, and contain a specimen signature, of the person nominated to be the registered officer of the party; and - (e) state the name and address of the secretary of the party; and - (f) be accompanied by a copy of the party's constitution; and - (g) be accompanied by a list containing the following details about at least 100 members of the party who are electors: - (i) name; - (ii) address; - (iii) if either of the following is known by the applicant: - (A) date of birth; - (B) email address; and - (h) if the party's name, or any abbreviation of the party's name that the party intends to use for this Act, includes the name of a particular living person-be accompanied by a written notice, signed by the person, that- - (i) states an address for the person or indicates that the person's address is suppressed; and - (ii) states that the person consents to the use of the person's name in the party's name or abbreviation.

-Note If a form is approved under s 340A (Approved forms) for an application, the form must be used.
+If a form is approved under s 340A (Approved forms) for an application, Note the form must be used.